 Prerequisite Course(s): 10th & 12th Std Zoology.
+Objective of the Subject:

 To build a necessary platform for analyzing the chemical basis of immune system, including the introduction to immune organs and their role in biological systems, antibodies, and other immune molecules, fundamentals of techniques used in immunology.